poorviraddi03/poorviraddi03/README.md

 Hi there, Welcome to my Profile!
-I am Poorvi Raddi, an Aspiring Software Engineer and a final year undergrad at PES University, Bangalore.
+I am Poorvi Raddi, an Aspiring  Engineer and a final year undergrad at PES University, Bangalore.

 😄 My areas of interest are Web development, Competitive programming, Data Structures and Algorithms and Machine learning.